jrie/CanvasLister/README.md

 "Canvas lister" is work-in-progress with the idea to load markup data and convert/display this information on a HTML5 canvas element with styling as well as basic text alignment inside the canvas drawing area.

 Note: The project was tested in Firefox, IE10 and Chrome to be working, with the exception that Chrome requires to be started with the parameter: "--allow-file-access-from-files", otherwise the Ajax request to load the source markup files will brake.
+Parsing of simple chained tags has been fixed in all versions.

 There are several versions, explanation starting from initial to current development version